smmsadrnezh/persian_startups/README.md

 ## Unsorted

-  * [Akhbar Rasmi](http://akhbarrasmi.com/) — A PR solution for small and medium sized companies that want to be published in Media
+  * [Akhbar Rasmi](http://akhbarrasmi.com/) — A PR solution for small and medium-sized companies that want to be published in Media
   * [lendem](http://lendem.ir/) — An App that helps you to lend things to friends and others
   * [SmartBeen](http://www.smartbeen.com/) — Climate controller for greenhouses
   * [Germinal](http://germinal.ir/) — IoT